 Distributed Databases: Tech Disruption That is Going to Give Media Producers a New Edge

-Transmedia is about creative storytelling and characters, it is also a very linked to the technology that is used to produce and distribute it.
-One of the more important issues for a Transmedia producer is to maintain literacy in all types of current technologies and understand when they need to investigate and evaluate new technologies.
-This can be a significant challenge with the pace of technology change.
-One of those new technologies is that has the potential to disrupt the industry is distributed databases.
 Although most people don’t think about databases, they are usually the backbone for the production pipeline and distribution of any digital creative property.
-They usually operate transparently in the background but there are some changes in the database technology, specifically distributed databases that are going to change the way Transmedia does business.
-I sat down with Frank Huerta, the CEO and Co-founder of TransLattice, and his team to talk about the disruption and opportunities that are going to come in the Transmedia space with distributed databases.
+They usually operate transparently in the background but there are some changes in the database technology, specifically distributed databases that are going to change the way media production does business.
+I sat down with Frank Huerta, the CEO and Co-founder of TransLattice, and his team to talk about the disruption and opportunities that are going to come in the media production space with distributed databases.

-What story are you telling people in the Transmedia/ Entertainment space about what technology can do and what do you think the role of distributed databases is going to be?
+What story are you telling people in the Entertainment space about what technology can do and what you think the role of distributed databases is going to be?

 I’m looking at the range of potential uses for this technology.
 I’ve been looking at the production side but you’re talking about the distribution side as well.